4GeeksAcademy/master-javascript-programming-exercises/exercises/159.1-FashionInventory-A/README.md

 ];
 ```

-Write a function that will take in this `CurrentInventory` array as its argument.
-Your function should access all the shoes across each designer and return them out in a flat list with this order:
+Write a function called `renderInventory` that will take in this `CurrentInventory` array as its argument.
+Your function should access all the shoes across each desiger with this order:

 ```js
 [designer name, shoe name, price]